Sharing the Conviction that all Students Count

 Putting Students First

-We know that sometimes the structure of an assessment—no matter how individualized—isn’t easy to follow.
+We know that sometimes the structure of an alternate assessment—no matter how individualized—isn’t easy to follow.
 When something doesn’t go quite right in a specific test administration or with upload of a student’s work, we put the student’s need first.
 We don’t slam the door shut.
 Instead, we ask, “Is there any way we can include this student?”
 We’ll work with the state to try to make sure that the student—every student—gets a score, and the parent will get a report.
 This student’s work matters.

 Range of Services

 Our specialists share your goals and your challenges.
 We thrive on working with you to overcome challenges.
-See the descriptions of our Services to learn more about how we can support your assessment program.
+See the descriptions of our Services to learn more about how we can support your alternate assessment program.